vpereira/0ad-troy-mod/README.md

 ## Contact

-For questions, suggestions, or feedback, please open an issue on GitHub or contact me at [your-email@example.com](mailto:your-email@example.com).
+For questions, suggestions, or feedback, please open an issue on GitHub.

 Enjoy the mod and happy gaming!